Executive Summary of a Business Plan

 What is a Business Plan Executive Summary?

-Key Elements of a Well-Written Executive Summary
+Key Elements of an Executive Summary

 - Your business idea – The next thing a reader would want to know is how you plan to approach the problem and solve it.
 This is your business model and it should briefly describe how your product or service can help solve the problem.